Pro/exchange-catchall/README.md

 ## Supported versions

-The .dll is compiled for .NET 4
+The .dll is compiled for .NET 3.5 (Exchange 2007 and 2010) or .NET 4 (Exchange 2012)

-There's a .dll for Exchange 2013, but not yet fully tested

 ### Exchange 2013

-See http://technet.microsoft.com/en-us/library/jj591524%28v=exchg.150%29.aspx for instructions on how to use .dll compiled for Exchange 2010
+This Receive Agent is fully tested under Exchange 2013

 ### Exchange 2010